biggie-boss/LoreRim/README.md

 - Human hearts require 2 for 1 without perk, 1 for 1 with perk.
 - The new Cursed Daedric hearts as well as CC lich hearts can be used.
 Gives 2 per 1, 4 with the perk.
 - Vampire fish can be used in place of vampire dust for potions of hunger.
+- Unearthly Will buff is now 20% stronger spells instead.

 ***